Kaia Gerber, 18, Stuns With No Pants On Instagram

 @voguemagazine november issue by @mikaeljansson @tonnegood. so cool working with all these talented CFDA designers & helping their vision come to life.
 I also had the honor of writing a little piece for the story ???? link in my bio if you want to read !! words cannot describe how thankful I am for the opportunity to talk about these important topics. so much love ????

 Kaia is definitely rising as an “it” girl.
 The star may have a way to go before reaching the fame seen by models such as Kendall Jenner or Gigi Hadid, but Kaia is younger.
 The teenager started modeling for Versace as a child, although the boost from being Cindy’s daughter likely helped.
-As to how Kaia feels about her mom, it seems pretty simple: Kaia worships the legendary supermodel.
+As for how Kaia feels about her mom, it seems pretty simple: Kaia worships the legendary supermodel.

-An interview with Byrdie saw Kaia asked who her beauty icon is.
+In an interview with Byrdie, Kaia was asked who her beauty icon is.

 “My beauty icon has always been my mom.
 I think she looks beautiful when she’s smiling and she’s herself; she’s taught me natural beauty and true beauty,” Kaia said of her famous mother.

-As to the star’s overall beauty regimen, that also appears to be a basic deal.
+As for the star’s overall beauty regimen, that also appears to be a basic deal.

 “I try to keep my skincare routine simple.
 I think the best thing that anyone has ever told me in regards to skincare is that less is more.
 I try to keep my routine clean, especially when I’m not working,” the star added.